OpenWaterFoundation/owf-learn-fortran/mkdocs-project/docs/fortran/overview.md

 * includes a specifications section where data are declared and a `contains` section where subroutines and functions can be declared.
 * Question:  do modules only contain global data or are object instances supported?

-## Object-oriented Fortran
+## Object-oriented Fortran ##

 It is possible to create object-oriented Fortran using Fortran 90 features.
 The behavior ("routines") are provided using a `module` and instance data are maintained in a structure.
-The mudule routines take as a parameter an instance of the structure.
+The module routines take as a parameter an instance of the structure.
 Consequently, the object data are maintained separate from the behavior.
 See the following resources: